 Exemptions from this requirement may apply in some circumstances.

 Organisations must ensure procedural fairness when conducting relevant history assessments.

 Sole traders, people working in partnerships, and responsible authorities who provide certain services for children cannot perform a prescribed function unless in the past 3 years they have obtained:

-- a child related employment screening certificate or letter issued by the Department for Communities and Social Inclusion (DCSI) Screening unit
+- a child related employment screening certificate or letter issued by the Department for Human Services (DHS) Screening unit

 - a criminal history report prepared by South Australia Police, the Australian Crime Commission (ACC) or an ACC accredited agency or broker.
 (Criminal history reports issued prior to 1 July 2016 must have been issued by South Australian Police, Crim Trac or a Crim Trac accredited agency or broker).